Zedd: 2010–2011: Beginnings

-After leaving Dioramic in 2010, Zedd won two Beatport remix contests in 2010; his first original release, "The Anthem", entered the Beatport Electro house chart in the top 20.
+While still performing with Dioramic, Zaslavski began producing electronic music in 2009.
+He won two Beatport remix contests in 2010; his first original release, "The Anthem", entered the Beatport Electro house chart in the top 20.

 He also remixed Skrillex's "Scary Monsters and Nice Sprites".
 He has since produced remixes of well-known artists, including Justin Bieber, Lady Gaga, the Black-Eyed Peas, Enhypen, Twice, Madeon, Porter Robinson, Krewella, Galantis, Deadmau5, Blackpink, Periphery and others.
 Zaslavski creates his music using the Cubase suite of music production applications, and uses plug-ins such as the Sylenth1, Nexus, SynthMaster 2.6, and Omnisphere synthesizers, and the Kontakt sampler.

 Zedd's remix of Lady Gaga's track "Born This Way" appeared on the special edition of her third studio album, Born This Way (2011).
 In 2011, his single "Shave It Up" (then known as "Shave It") became Zedd's first release on Owsla.
 Zedd went on to release "Slam the Door" and "Shotgun" with OWSLA before departing to release his debut album in 2013.